VForWaTer/tool-specs/docs/tool.md

 ## File specification

 The *specification* is defined in a single YAML file, located at `/src/tool.yml`.
-This file hold specifications about the container image itself.
+This file holds specifications about the container image itself.
 At the current state, only one field is defined and supported: `tools`.
-The `tools` filed containes a named struct with `Tool` specifications indexed by the `Tool` name.
+The `tools` field contains a named struct with `Tool` specifications indexed by the `Tool` name.

 The file content of the` tool.yml` has to at least include: